-The Company is domiciled in St. Lucia but does not generate revenue there.
 The Group's revenue is primarily generated from property assets, which are held by Group companies domiciled in the country in which the relevant asset is located.

 Revenues are derived from a large number of tenants and no single tenant or group under common control contributes more than 10% of the Group's revenues.
 One tenant, located in domiciled in Jamaica, accounts for more than 10% of the Group's rental income.